psquared-dev/notes/mongodb.md

 ---

-To create the collection, the second parameter is used to sepcify configs for e.g capped settings or schema
+To create the collection, the second parameter is used to sepcify configs for e.g capped settings or schema:

 ```js
 db.createCollection("name")